awsdocs/iam-user-guide/doc_source/id_roles_use_permissions-to-switch.md

 This is as shown in the following example\.
 Users that get the policy \(either through group membership or directly attached\) are allowed to switch to the specified role\.

 **Note**
-Note that if `Resource` is set to `*`, the user can assume any role in any account that trusts the user's account \(the role's trust policy specifies the user's account as `Principal`\)\.
+If `Resource` is set to `*`, the user can assume any role in any account that trusts the user's account\. \(In other words, the role's trust policy specifies the user's account as `Principal`\)\.
 As a best practice, we recommend that you follow the [principle of least privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege) and specify the complete ARN for only the roles that the user needs\.

 The following example shows a policy that lets the user assume roles in only one account\.
 In addition, the policy uses a wildcard \(\*\) to specify that the user can switch to a role only if the role name begins with the letters `Test`\.